XHTML: XHTML Mobile Profile 1.3

 XHTML MP 1.3 (finalized on 23 September 2008) uses the XHTML Basic 1.1 document type definition, which includes the Target Module.
 Events in this version of the specification are updated to DOM Level 3 specifications (i.e., they are platform- and language-neutral).

 XHTML 1.2

 The XHTML 2 Working Group considered the creation of a new language based on XHTML 1.1.
 If XHTML 1.2 was created, it would include WAI-ARIA and role attributes to better support accessible web applications, and improved Semantic Web support through RDFa.
 The inputmode attribute from XHTML Basic 1.1, along with the target attribute (for specifying frame targets) might also be present.
 The XHTML2 WG had not been chartered to carry out the development of XHTML1.2.
-Since the W3C announced that it does not intend to recharter the XHTML2 WG, and closed the WG in December 2010, this means that XHTML 1.2 proposal would not eventuate.
+Since the W3C announced that it does not intend to recharter the XHTML2 WG, and closed the WG in December 2010, this means that the XHTML 1.2 proposal would not eventuate.